 Potential future oil and gas development would affect wildlife species and their habitats.
 The types and severity of impacts from oil and gas development on wildlife would be similar to many of those that would occur from construction and operation of the proposed rail line (Section 3.4.3.1, Impacts Common to All Action Alternatives).
 Species displacement due to noise would occur during construction and drilling activities and from continuous mechanical well operations.
 Mortality rates may increase in conjunction with oil and gas development, especially for smaller species that have more difficulty escaping the vegetation-clearing activities.
-Impacts on habitat would result from vegetation removal for road construction, pad installation, and ditch digging.
+Impacts on habitat would result from vegetation removal for development of the well pad and associated features (e.g., road construction)road construction, pad installation, and ditch digging.
 Specific disturbance areas would vary depending on type of development, type of well used, and the necessary infrastructure for development and production.
 The lifespan of a project would also vary and would depend on many factors (e.g., economic conditions, pumping life of well).
 OEA assumes that all oil and gas projects would be subject to proper reclamation procedures in compliance with Utah law when the wells are abandoned (per Utah Rule 649-3, Drilling and Operating Practices).
-Oil and gas wells on BLM-administered lands would be abandoned and reclaimed in compliance with BLM requirements.
+Oil and gas wells on BLMadministered lands would be abandoned and reclaimed in compliance with BLM requirements.

 Any of the Action Alternatives would be constructed and would operate in landscapes affected by oil and gas development and would contribute to cumulative impacts on wildlife by causing habitat loss, degradation, and alteration, as well as potentially causing injury or mortality of wildlife and changes to species distribution and composition.
 The extent of potential cumulative impacts would depend on the location of the oil and gas development relative to the proposed rail line, with a greater potential for a cumulative impact if the activity is closer to the proposed rail line.
 The proposed rail line impact area and oil and gas development impact area must overlap for there to be a cumulative impact.
 However, there is limited area in which this could occur because oil and gas development would need to occur within several hundred feet of the rail line, which is unlikely.
-There could be some small areas of wildlife habitat removal from oil and gas development in the proposed rail line cumulative impacts study area related to oil and gas access roads or other ancillary features.
+There could be some small-areas of wildlife habitat removal from oil and gas development aroundin the proposed rail line cumulative impacts study area related to oil and gas access roads or other ancillary features.
 However, any impact on habitat would likely be small compared to habitat surrounding the area of impact.
-In addition, reclamation is required for all oil and gas development once pumping stops, including on all federal lands, where most of the oil and gas development will likely occur.
-Noise and the presence of the rail line could affect wildlife movement and behavior, but again, this would need to occur where there is overlap with the impacts generated by both the proposed rail line and oil and gas development, and the distance at which noise generated by the proposed rail line would no longer rise to the level of a significant disturbance to wildlife is approximately 460 feet from the rail line (Section 3.4.1.3, Analysis Methods).
+In addition, reclamation is required for all oil and gas development once pumping stops, including on all federal lands, which would restore the area's more natural conditions, where most of the oil and gas development will likely occur.
+Noise and the presence of the rail line could affect wildlife movement and behavior, but again, this would need to occur near the proposed rail line where there is overlap with the impacts generated by both the proposed rail line and oil and gas development, and the distance at which noise generated by the proposed rail line would no longer rise to the level of a significant disturbance to wildlife is approximately 460 feet from the rail line (Section 3.4.1.3, Analysis Methods).
 Further, the direct and indirect impacts of the proposed rail line would be reduced by the implementation of the mitigation measures listed in Chapter 4, Mitigation.
 For these reasons, OEA anticipates that cumulative impacts on wildlife from the proposed rail line and oil and gas development would not be significant.